walmartlabs/lumbar/docs/lumbar.md

 ### Command Line ###

-    lumbar --help
+    lumbar help
             Prints out the long help message.

-    lumbar --build [--pkg name] [--config file] [--minimize] lumbarFile outputDir Build out the package(s).
+    lumbar build [--package name] [--config file] [--minimize] lumbarFile outputDir Build out the package(s).

-    lumbar --watch
+    lumbar watch [--package name]
             Start watching the files for changes and rebuild as necessary.

-    lumbar --unwatch
-            Stop watching the files.

-    * pkg - represents the name of a corresponding package listed under 'packages' in lumbarFile.
+    * package    - represents the name of a corresponding package listed under 'packages' in lumbarFile.
 If not given, all packages are built.
     * minimize   - flag whether we should shrink the resultant file(s).
     * lumbarFile - is the name and path to the lumbar config file, if not given then lumbar.json is assumed.
-    * outputDir - Required.
-Designates where the files will be placed.
+    * outputDir  - _Required_-designates where the files will be placed.

 ### Plugins ###